LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 }
 ```

-The `filter` field is a string that specifies a restricted SQL WHERE clause to return a reduced result set.
+The `filter` field is a string that specifies a restricted [SQL WHERE](https://en.wikipedia.org/wiki/Where_(SQL)) clause to return a
+reduced result set.
+The "WHERE" is implied and shouldn't be specified in the string.
+All the basic logical and mathematical operators and
+predicates on singular resource fields are supported (e.g. - =, <>, ==, !=, >, >=, <, <=, +, -, \*, /, %, IN, BETWEEN, LIKE, MATCH,
+REGEXP, IS NULL, IS NOT NULL, etc.) in the syntax.
+Function calls (e.g. - COUNT(\*)), sub-selects, comments, early termination, and other
+SQL operations are disallowed.
+Field names should not be quoted.

+For enum fields, values should be represented by the enum name but wrapped in a single quoted string (e.g. - `enum_field =
+'ENUM_VALUE_NAME'`).

 As explained in the previous section, `field_mask` and `field_mask_pstv` filter the fields of the returned result set (i.e. - the contents
 of each User in the returned `users` field).